 - Harðfiskur – wind-dried cod or haddock, served buttered (pictured above, the white fluffy fish in the middle)

-Although you might well be put off by the sound of these ‘treats’, some of them are quite popular and enjoyed by visitors and Icelanders alike.
-It’s definitely worth trying hangikjöt and harðfiskur, even if you give everything else a miss.
+Before passing judgment on these traditional (albeit unconventional) treats, know that several are quite popular among visitors and Icelanders alike.
+It’s definitely worth trying hangikjöt and harðfiskur, even if you skip everything else.

 Look out for Þorramatur buffets at restaurants around Reykjavík.
 That way, you can sample what you like and be as adventurous as you want to be!